ankschoubey/blog/src/content/post/philosophy/core-values/responsibility/karma/v1-karma-karmafal.md

 ---
-description: Karma is the action we take, while Karmafal is the result of our actions, and by detaching ourselves from the outcome, we can focus on doing our best and live a more empowered life.
+excerpt: Karma is the action we take, while Karmafal is the result of our actions, and by detaching ourselves from the outcome, we can focus on doing our best and live a more empowered life.
 title: Karma and Karmafal - An Introduction
 comments: true
 tags: